PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 Beautiful Capi is a tool which automatizes the creation of compiler-independent and binary compatible (between different C++ compilers) C++ libraries.
-Prepared by Beautiful Capi C++ libraries compiled once could be used many times by the other C++ compilers without recompilation.
+Prepared by Beautiful Capi C++ libraries compiled once could be used many times by the other C++ compilers without any recompilation.
 Of course, the compiled C++ libraries are compatible only on the same platforms and architectures where they were built.
-For instance, a shared library which was built by Visual Studio 2015 C++ compiler could be wrapped and called by Mingw Clang C++ compiler (allowing both forward and backward compatibility).
+For instance, a shared library which was built by Visual Studio 2015 C++ compiler could be wrapped and called by Mingw Clang C++ compiler on Windows operating system (allowing both forward and backward compatibility).

 This tool generates the required C++ and C code to wrap your C++ classes to use them in a compiler-independent way.